 It’s the truth that sheds light and illuminates the path of victory that God has laid before us.
 Time is up.
 We can’t walk around blind anymore, and we should be determined not to be blinded to the victory that Christ has won for us all.
 Whether it’s a spouse or significant person who doesn’t treat us well, or a person who is trying to prevent us from being our best for God, these individuals are trying to keep the wool pulled over our eyes.
 We must wake up and see this for what it is.

 Know that every decision you make to walk in your truest, highest self in Christ is a move towards the light.
 We were created by God to be free and to walk in the liberty He’s given us through Christ.
 Galatians 5:1(MSG) tells us, “Christ has set us free to live a free life.
 So take your stand!
 Never again let anyone put a harness of slavery on you.”
 Many of us have been mistreated and abused a long time.
 We must love God and ourselves enough to come out of the darkness and walk in the light.
 We won’t have to do it alone.
 God will do the heavy lifting.
 We must trust His love for us with our whole hearts and have the courage and faith to remove the blindfold and keep it off. ■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

-“God Is Validating the REAL You!” written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2020.
+“When Your Eyes Are Open”, written for DomesticAbuseAwareness.Org ©2022.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!